 Usage spikes are the second most common cause of downtime (after network failure).
 Even major companies with highly scalable systems and autoscaling configured suffer from crashes and slowdowns caused by high traffic.

 Traffic from a Super Bowl ad crashed Coinbase’s site.
 Prime Day deals crashed Amazon’s site.
 The rush to file tax returns crashed the I.R.S. site.

 RELATED: How High Online Traffic Can Crash Your Website

-If you’re a company that runs high-traffic sales or registrations or experiences sudden climbs and falls in traffic, spike tests are essential to ensuring your system can handle the spikes without crashing, slowing down, or producing errors.
+If you’re a company that runs high-traffic sales or registrations or experiences sudden climbs and falls in traffic, spike checks are essential to ensuring your system can handle the spikes without crashing, slowing down, or producing errors.